-- · Start of session welcome meetings;
+- Start of Session Welcome Meetings

-- · Residential or non-residential support model;
+- Residential or Non Residential Support Model

-- · Training and induction of staff;
+- Training and Induction of Staff

-- · Training and induction of student residents;
+- Training and Induction of Student Residents

-- · Regular flat visits;
+- Regular flat visits

-- Regular surgeries;
+- Regular surgeries

-- Regular appointments/ Surgeries held with neighbourhood policing teams.
+- Regular appointments / surgeries held with neighbourhood policing teams

 AP5.5.
-Governance & Partnership.
+Governance & Partnership

-- A reference pro-forma is created that includes an area for comments about tenant-like behaviour.
-Comments on tenant-like behaviour must be factually correct and be able to be substantiated if challenged with administrative evidence. - Wherever possible, local statutory and non statutory services should be co-ordinated and arrangements should be in place for liaison with other regulatory services and enforcement bodies. - Training on the use of robust anti-social behaviour tenancy clauses must be attended and information utilised in future tenancy/ licence agreements.
+- A reference pro-forma is created that includes an area for comments about tenant like behaviour.
+Comments on tenant-like behaviour must be factually correct and be able to be substantiated if challenged with administrative evidence. - Wherever possible local statutory and non statutory services should be co-ordinated and arrangements should be in place for liaison with other regulatory services and enforcement bodies. - Training on the use of robust ASB tenancy clauses must be attended and information utilised in future tenancy/licence agreements.

-Section Four

-Code Enforcement
+Section Four Code Enforcement

 Manchester Student Homes will seek to enforce this Code proactively through assessment and reactively by investigating complaints.
-In all such endeavours, Manchester Student Homes requests that providers and their staff buy into the accreditation scheme.
+In all such endeavours Manchester Student Homes requests that providers and their staff buy into the accreditation scheme.